How can I fund my project?

 What’s more, the money you raise for the Foundation benefits you, your club, and your district.
 Here’s how:

-When you donate to the Annual Fund-SHARE, a portion of those funds are returned to your district each year through the District Designated Fund.
-At the end of three years, your district can use this money to pay for Foundation, club, and district projects that your club and others in the district choose.
+When you donate to the Annual Fund-SHARE, a portion of those funds becomes available to your district each year through the District Designated Fund.
+At the end of three years, your district can use this money to pay for Foundation, club, and district projects.

 You can set and track your Foundation giving goals in Rotary Club Central.